 In the last few days, we’ve had several questions about link shorteners.

-- If I use one in my email, will people click on them?
+- If I use a URL shortener in my email, will people click on them?

 We’ve all seen them.
-They are used primarily on social media and email newsletters.
+URL shorteners are used primarily on social media and email newsletters.
 These are URLs that start with bit.ly or TinyURL or Ow.ly.
-There are others which are less common – is.gd, adf.ly, and bit.do.
+Others which are less common include is.gd, adf.ly, and bit.do.

-- Or, they don’t like them because you can’t see where the link will take you, and what tracking information is included in the link until you’ve clicked on it.
+- Or, people don’t like them because you can’t see where the link will take you, and what tracking information is included in the link until you’ve clicked on it.

 I’m in the second camp, especially after a call from a customer the other day.